 My own daughter never watched TV until she was ten, unless she was home sick from school.
 At that point, she began to feel left out when kids at school discussed TV, and I gave her carte blanche to watch on weekends once her homework was done, as long as the shows seemed appropriate for her age.
 For about a year, she taped shows during the week, and watched occasionally on weekends.
-After that, she lost interest.
-Now 13, she spends her free time reading and writing short stories.
+After that, she lost interest and spent her free time reading and writing short stories.

 So your daughter did ask to watch TV when she got to be ten?

 Yes, I think kids that age start being more concerned with what their peers are discussing, and it's hard for them to be different.
 My son never watched TV when he was little and didn't get interested in it until he was 17, when he and I began watching old episodes of West Wing together.
 When we finished West Wing, we moved on to Battlestar Galactica.
 These are both shows that offer great opportunities for discussions about ethics, so I loved watching them with him.
-And of course I'm not concerned that he'll develop a TV addiction at this point.
+And of course I wasn't concerned that he would develop a TV addiction at this point.
 That happens before kids are ten.

 Reading is great.
 But I don't want to raise a nerd.
 I want my kids to be well-rounded.
 Depriving kids of TV seems like such a hard line position.

 I know it seems that way if you love to watch TV.
 But my kids say they never felt deprived, or like they were "not allowed" to watch TV, just that it wasn't something our family ever did.
-They're known as kids who read a lot, but they also play sports, act in the school plays, etc, so they're hardly social outcasts.
+They were known as kids who read a lot, but they also played sports, acted in the school plays, etc, so they were hardly social outcasts.
 Well rounded, in my view, means developing their bodies, intellects, social skills, spirituality, and emotional intelligence.
 I don't think watching folks bump each other off on TV would help them be any better rounded than they are.
 In fact, I think it would cut into their athletic and creative pursuits.